-Seahawks training camp Day 9: Bobby Wagner sits out after having ‘procedure’; Ed Dickson weighs surgery
+Seahawks training camp Day 9: Bobby Wagner sits after having ‘procedure’; Ed Dickson may have to have surgery

 “It’s very minor, but we’ve got to figure out exactly how to get this done and the timing of it and all,” Carroll said.

 That could open the door for Jacob Hollister to make the 53-man roster as a tight end alongside Will Dissly and Nick Vannett, who, for now, are working as the top two tight ends.
-But Hollister also sat out Monday with a groin issue that Carroll said is minor but that the team wants to monitor.’
+But Hollister also sat out Monday with a groin issue that Carroll said is minor but that the team wants to monitor.

 Most of the other absences also sounded like not much to worry about.
 Carroll said Reed “had to go home.
 He had a family thing.”

 Intriguingly, Carroll said Kendricks missed practice because “he has got a business thing he is working on, got to take care of.”
-Kendricks is awaiting sentencing on an insider trading charge in Philadelphia, though as of the end of last week no new date had been set.
-As of Monday afternoon there was no report of anything new concerning sentencing for Kendricks.
+Kendricks is awaiting sentencing on an insider trading charge in Philadelphia, though, as of the end of last week no new date had been set.
+As of Monday afternoon, there was no report of anything new concerning sentencing for Kendricks.
 The team has said all along it expects Kendricks to be available to play this season.

-Receiver DK Metcalf, who also sat out Saturday’s mock game with an oblique strain, stood on the sidelines during team drills Monday.
+Receiver DK Metcalf, who sat out the mock game Saturday with an oblique strain, stood on the sidelines during team drills Monday.
 However, he did conditioning and some individual work and Carroll said there’s a chance he will play against Denver.

 “Looks like it,” Carroll said.
 “Got to wait and see, though.
 He could have practiced today.
 We wanted to get him another day clear and make sure it’s not anything lingering.”